Financial Aid Application Steps

 Step 4: Apply for Private Student Loans, if needed

-If you would like to borrow a private (aka alternative) student loan from an outside lender, you should thoroughly review all of the information on our website about these types of loans to see if it is the best option for your situation.
+If you would like to borrow a private student loan from an outside lender, you should thoroughly review your lending options.
+The University has gathered a preferred lender list to help students identify possible lenders to research further.
 Private student loans can be borrowed in combination with federal student loans, up to the student's remaining cost of attendance.

 Contact the Financial Aid Office if you have any questions about the private/alternative student loan process.